Bigorange8801/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are databases that store their data in tables.
+SQL is the language used to manage databases.

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?

+They are needed to uniquely identify each entry in the database.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.

+id is the table name given to the primary key because it is unique to the single id. `Forigen KEY`

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.

+_many to many_ is when multiple tables have the same information as another table.
+With a table of books and authors, one book can have more `A Third Table` than one author and an author can write more than one book.

 ## Minimum Viable Product